SinisaVukmirovic/FrontEnd-Mentor-challenge-1/README-template.md

 - Mobile view first | roughly done | to do nav
 - working on setting up section with sliders
 - desktop view finished
+- Slider controls
+- Navbar, with hover detail for links
+- Slider for text slides
+- Slider for background images slides with mobile and desktop images
+- detection on viewport width

 ### Built with